-Alberta was the first province in Canada to develop legislation regulating greenhouse gas emissions that requires large industrial emitters to report their emissions and take actions to make mandatory reductions.
-This legislation, the Specified Gas Emitters Regulation under the Climate Change and Emissions Management Act (The 'Act'), has set requirements for facilities that emit more than 100,000 tonnes of greenhouse gases a year to reduce baseline emissions intensities by 12 per cent, as of July 1, 2007.
+Alberta was the first province in Canada to develop legislation regulating greenhouse gas emissions requiring large industrial emitters to report their emissions and take actions to make mandatory reductions.
+This legislation, the Specified Gas Emitters Regulation under the Climate Change and Emissions Management Act (The 'Act'), set requirements for facilities emitting more than 100,000 tonnes of greenhouse gases a year to reduce baseline emissions intensities by 12 per cent, as of July 1, 2007.
+The Carbon Competitiveness Incentive Regulation replaces the Specified Gas Emitters Regulation on January 1, 2018.
+Updated regulations and publications are available at:

 In order to meet the reduction targets, regulated facilities have four compliance options: